Gravitational Waves

 In 2025, we collaborated with gravitational wave scientists Andrew Spencer and Christopher Berry from the University of Glasgow to co-create a ceilidh dance inspired by the motion of merging black holes, translating cutting-edge physics into movement, rhythm and culture.

-GIF of the Glaswegian Spin of the Blackhole dance
+GIF of the Glaswegian Spin of the Blackhole dance, created in 2025

 Video explaining 2025 collaboration with University of Glasgow

-Through our interdisciplinary project with P6 learners at Blackfriars Primary School, young people are exploring gravitational waves through embodied learning, using Scottish ceilidh and cross-cultural dance traditions to decode complex ideas about spacetime.
+Through our interdisciplinary project with P6 learners at Blackfriars Primary School, young people explored gravitational waves through embodied learning, using Scottish ceilidh and cross-cultural dance traditions to decode complex ideas about spacetime.

-Similar to the Star Dust ceilidh dance explaining how stars form, the learners will be creating their own ceilidh dance showing their understanding of gravitational wave formation and detection.
-This dance will be shared with the wider Gorbals community and beyond.
+Similar to the Star Dust ceilidh dance explaining how stars form, the learners created their own ceilidh dance showing their understanding of gravitational wave formation and detection.
+This dance was shared with the wider Gorbals community and beyond.

 P6 learners conduct an experiment to find out if mass impacts how quickly object fall due to gravity.

-• Becoming Science Ambassadors at the Gorbals Fair and
+• Became Science Ambassadors at the Gorbals Fair and

-Join us for the Gorbals Fair on Saturday June 6, 2026 where the young people will host a stall and ceilidh to share their learnings about space science!
+During the Gorbals Fair on Saturday June 6, 2026 the young people hosted a stall and ceilidh to share their learnings about space science!

 Funded by Institute of Physics Scotland and Science and Technology Facilities Council, this project builds on the STEM in the Gorbals initiative and shows what happens when physics meets culture, creativity and community.